Indre-V/bee-aware/README.md

 Meaningful and logical layout is one of my design goals for this website.
 After outlining importance and issues to the end user, I am now suggesting action in the Initiatives section.
 I have only included four actions/initiatives with relevant images and explanations not to overwhelm the end user with excessive information.

 On the larger screens (>=992px), the Initiatives section is displayed using grid in two columns.
-Each initiative has a saffron yellow border and tea rose background to match the theme of the website.
+Each initiative has a vivid yellow border and tea rose background to match the theme of the website.
 If end user is only browsing the website, every initiative has a heading to summarise the main point.

 <details><summary><b>Initiatives Desktop View</b></summary>